-00321 Schalk's Crossing Road Bridge, CR 683
+00321 Route, CR 683--Schalk's Crossing Road Bridge, CR 683

-Project Source Exempt Exempt Category Regionally Significant Scenario Yr Modeled TIP-20 Υ S19 2030 N
+Project Source Exempt?
+Exempt Category Reg Sig?
+Scenario Yr Modeled TIP-22 Y S19 2030 N

-Funding is being provided for the replacement of the bridge deck that will maintain the existing steel superstructure and provide bicycle/pedestrian accessibility.
-A shared bicycle/pedestrian sidewalk lane will be provided through cantilever addition on the through girders along both the east and west sides of Schalk's Crossing Road.
-Repairs will be made to th substructure.
+This project will replace the bridge deck, will maintain the existing steel superstructure and provide bicycle/pedestrian accessibility.
+A shared bicycle/pedestrian sidewalk lane will be provided through the addition of a cantilever on the through girders along both the east and west sides of Schal Crossing Road.
+Repairs will be made to the substructure.
 Prior to any bridge rehabilitation, the railroad catenary system will be modified.
-Roadway improvements would include milling and resurfacing the existing roadway approaches for tie-ins to bridge.
+Roadway improvements would include milling and resurfacing of the existing roadway approaches for tie-ins to the bridge.